Exploring Non-Antibiotic Treatment Options for BRD

 Objectives

-• Evaluate antibacterial activities of the engineered LYS against multidrug resistant BRD pathogens including M. haemolytica, P. multocida and H. somni.
+• Evaluate antibacterial activities of the engineered LYS against multidrug-resistant BRD pathogens including M. haemolytica, P. multocida and H. somni.

-What they will do
+What they did